reinhart1010/nix/docs/en/osx/launchctl.md

 `launchctl list`

-- Unload a currently loaded agent, e.g. to make changes (note: the plist file is automatically loaded into `launchd` after a reboot and/or logging in):
+- Unload a currently loaded agent, e.g. to make changes (Note: the plist file is automatically loaded into `launchd` after a reboot and/or logging in):

 `launchctl unload ~/Library/LaunchAgents/`<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">my_script</span>`.plist`

-- Manually run a known (loaded) agent/daemon, even if it is not the right time (note: this command uses the agent's label, rather than the filename):
+- Manually run a known (loaded) agent/daemon, even if it is not the right time (Note: this command uses the agent's label, rather than the filename):

 `launchctl start `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">script_file</span>